vkotu/TtChallenge/README.md

 #You will see the prompts to  "Enter a Command:"
 You can start testing by issuing commmands, program exits as soon as you enter "END"

-#if providing file as input
+If providing file as input
 follow Steps 1 to 4
 5. java com.tt.challenge.Main inputfilepath